 What's happened

-Iran has launched missile and drone attacks targeting US bases and Gulf Arab countries, disrupting trade and threatening regional stability.
-The new supreme leader hints at possible new fronts, with the Houthis potentially involved as Iran seeks to pressure global oil routes amid ongoing conflicts.
+Iran has launched missile and drone attacks targeting US bases and Gulf countries, disrupting trade routes and threatening regional stability.
+The new supreme leader hints at opening new fronts, with the Houthis possibly involved, amid ongoing conflicts and US-Israeli strikes on Iran's leadership.

 What's behind the headline?